 - Best Buy provides free and easy recycling for any brand of cell phone, printer ink cartridge, and rechargeable battery at any of their 600-plus retail locations nationwide—look for the special display in the front entrance.

-- Through the Call2Recycle site locator program, retailers including Batteries Plus, Target, and Radio Shack offer drop-offs for all brands of unwanted cell phones and accessories.
+- Through the Call2Recycle site locator program, many retailers offer drop-offs for all brands of unwanted cell phones and accessories.
 Go online to find participating locations, or call 1-877-2-RECYCLE.
 Useable phones are refurbished for donation, and the rest is recycled with a portion of the proceeds given to charity.

 - Sprint Project Connect offers free drop-off of all brands of wireless phones at Sprint Stores and participating Easter Seals locations nationwide.
 Donations are either recycled or resold, with a portion of the net proceeds benefiting Easter Seals and the National Organization on Disability (NOD).